LukeThornton92/Milestone-Project-3-DATEVAULT/README.md

 This website is designed to help couples plan date nights by allowing them to store and randomly retrieve date ideas.
 Couples can input their unique date ideas with specific compulsory fields.
 Later, they can filter and request a random idea that suits their preferences from the database they have built over time.

-You can access the live site via the following URL. - https://github.com/LukeThornton92/Milestone-Project-3-DATEVAULT
+You can access the live site via the following URL - https://the-date-vault-df9f796aae0e.herokuapp.com/

+To view a pre-populated date vault please use the following log in details (please don't delete user):

+Email - CodeInstitute@google.com
+Password - CodeInstitute2024

+Please see my Github repository - https://github.com/LukeThornton92/Milestone-Project-3-DATEVAULT

 ## **Site Overview**